 - BOOKMARKS: Contains all feed items saved as bookmarks by the context user.
 Pass the current user's ID as the subjectId. - COMPANY: Contains all feed items except feed items of type TrackedChange.
-To see the feed item, the user must have sharing access to its parent.
+To see the feed item, the user must have

+Function Description sharing access to its parent.
+Pass the current user's ID as the subjectId. • FILES: Contains all feed items that contain files posted by people or groups that the context user follows.
 Pass the current user's ID as the subjectId.

-Function Description • FILES: Contains all feed items that contain files posted by people or groups that the context user follows.
-Pass the current user's ID as the subjectId. • GROUPS: Contains all feed items from all groups the context user either owns or is a member of.
+GROUPS: Contains all feed items from all groups the context user either owns or is a member of.
 Pass the current user's ID as the subjectId. • NEWS: Contains all updates for people the context user follows, groups the user is a member of, and files and records the user is following.
 Also contains all updates for records whose parent is the context user and every feed item and comment that mentions the context user or that mentions a group the context user is a member of.
-Pass the current user's ID as the subjectid. • PEOPLE: Contains all feed items posted by all people the context user follows.
-Pass the current user's ID as the subjectid. • RECORD: Contains all feed items whose parent is a specified record, which could be a group, user, object, file, or any other standard or custom object.
+Pass the current user's ID as the subjectId. • PEOPLE: Contains all feed items posted by all people the context user follows.
+Pass the current user's ID as the subjectId. • RECORD: Contains all feed items whose parent is a specified record, which could be a group, user, object, file, or any other standard or custom object.
 When the record is a group, the feed also contains feed items that mention the group.
 When the record is a user, the feed contains only feed items on that user.
 You can get another user's record feed.
-Pass the record's ID as the subjectId. • TO: Contains all feed items with mentions of the context user, feed items the context user commented on, and feed items created by the context user that are commented on.
+Pass the record's ID as the subjectId. • To: Contains all feed items with mentions of the context user, feed items the context user commented on, and feed items created by the context user that are commented on.
 Pass the current user's ID as the subjectId. • TOPICS: Contains all feed items that include the specified topic.
 Pass the topic's ID as the subjectId.
 This value is supported for the Salesforce1 mobile browser app only.
-Topics aren't available in the Salesforce1 downloadable apps. navigateToFeedItemDetail(feedItemId) Navigates to the specific feed item, feedItemId, and any associated comments. navigateToRelatedList(relatedListId, parentRecordId) Navigates to a related list for the parentRecordId.
-For example, to display a related list for a Warehouse object, the parentRecordId is Warehousec.Id. relatedListId is the API name or ID of the related list to display.
+Topics aren't available in the Salesforce1 downloadable apps.

+navigateToFeedItemDetail(Navigates to the specific feed item, feedItemId, and any associated comments.